oat-sa/taohub-user-guide/User Guide 3.3/Tests/test-scoring-and-outcome-declarations.md

 # Test Scoring Rules and Outcome Declarations

 > Test scores are determined by a student's performance in the various [Items](../appendix/glossary.md#item) of a [Test](../appendix/glossary.md#test).
 Individual item scores can be tallied using different methods to produce the final test result.
-This chapter shows how to configure the test scoring rules, and compute the Outcome Declarations.
+This chapter shows how to configure the test scoring rules, and compute the Outcome Declarations (i.e. define the scoring criteria).

 >For information on the scoring rules used for items, see [Item Scoring Rules](../items/item-scoring-rules.md).